Who We Are

 Ithaca, NY 14853

 View the interactive campus map for directions.
+Until further notice, we will be operating remotely with occasional on-campus presence.

 Our talented advisory board is made up of graduate students and postdocs who are selected to serve one- to three-year terms.
 This interdisciplinary leadership team’s most important roles are to shape our program, act as ambassadors within Cornell and beyond, and help organize and moderate multiple events each year.
+Feel free to reach out to them for more information about how Careers Beyond Academia can help you.

 Current Board Members